luca-amorosi/sticky_controller/README.md

 vertex.
 Or you can **double left-click** on the shelf button to open a small Ui to "edit" the stickies.

-TIP: All actions are undoable.
+:fire:` TIP: All actions are undoable.`:fire:

 - [Create stickies](#create-stickies)
 - [Display stickies](#display-stickies-of-the-scene)